Search Results

 Laura Ashwood is an award-winning, USA Today bestselling author of sweet contemporary and historical western romance, and women’s fiction.
 In her novels, Ashwood brings to life characters and relationships that will warm your heart and fill you with hope.
 Her stories often have themes involving redemption, forgiveness, and family.
 Ashwood and her husband live in…

 Nancy Atkinson is a science journalist and author with a passion for telling the stories of people involved in space exploration and astronomy.
-She writes for Universe Today and The Planetary Society.
-Her latest book about the Apollo Program, Eight Years to the Moon: The History of the Apollo Missions, shares the untold stories of…
+Atkinson recently retired from daily writing, but she formerly wrote for Universe Today, The Planetary Society, and many other outlets.
+Her book about the Apollo Program, Eight Years to the Moon: The…

 Once a can’t-sit-still reader, Mary Casanova now writes stories that matter and books readers can’t put down.
 She is the author of numerous award-winning books, from picture books (One-Dog Canoe) to books and book-inspired movies for American Girl (Grace); from middle grade adventure novels (Wolf Shadows and The Klipfish Code) as well as historical fiction…